pmh192/Tourneynizer/backend/README.md

 Now you have 3 databases: `tourneynizer-prod`, `tourneynizer-dev`, and `tourneynizer-test`.
 But they're all empty.

 Modify `test.conf`, `dev.conf`, and `prod.conf` to contain the db credentials you just set up.
 The URL schema is `jdbc:postgresql://host:port/database`.
+The default port is `5432`.
 The username and password are the ones you set up before.

 Now run `./scripts/migrate.sh`.
 Now all your databases will have tables in them.
 That's it for now!